gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Use this API to get a list of all available integrations in a company
+Get all available integration opt-ins

 *Success Response:*